acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/07-potential_energy.md

 avx512             | 0.458  | 177.3

 ### OpenMP Scheduling

+- In *static* scheduling all iterations are allocated to threads before they execute any loop iterations.
+- In *dynamic* scheduling, OpenMP assigns one iteration to each thread.
+Threads that complete their iteration will be assigned the next iteration that hasn’t been executed yet.
+{:.self_study_text}

 OpenMP automatically partitions the iterations of a *parallel for* loop.
 By default it divides all iterations in a number of chunks equal to the number of threads.
 The number of iterations in each chunk is the same, and each thread is getting one chunk to execute.
 This is *static* scheduling, in which all iterations are allocated to threads before they execute any loop iterations.
 However, a *static* schedule can be non-optimal.
 This is the case when the different iterations need different amounts of time.
 This is true for our program computing potential.
 As we are computing triangular part of the interaction matrix *static* scheduling with the default *chunk size* will lead to uneven load.
+{:.instructor_notes}

 This program can be improved with a *dynamic* schedule.
 In *dynamic* scheduling, OpenMP assigns one iteration to each thread.
 Threads that complete their iteration will be assigned the next iteration that hasn’t been executed yet.
 The allocation process continues until all the iterations have been distributed to threads.
+{:.instructor_notes}

 - If *dynamic* scheduling balances load why would we want to use *static* scheduling at all?

 The problem is that here is some overhead to *dynamic* scheduling.
 After each iteration, the threads must stop and receive a new value of the loop variable to use for its next iteration.
 Thus, there's a tradeoff between overhead and load balancing.
+{:.instructor_notes}

 - Static scheduling has low overhead but may be badly balanced
 - Dynamic scheduling has higher overhead.